GAMironov/EmployeesDB/EmployeesDB_Client_6/Readme.txt

-Server_connection_path.txt should be in the folder .exe file.
+Server_connection_path.txt should be in the folder with .exe file.